 Sec.
 2-192.
 Composition; appointment, removal, and term of members; annual meeting and election of officers.

 The Public Golf Course Commission shall be composed of eight (8) resident electors of the Town.
+Membership shall consist of at least one member from the men’s club, the seniors’ club, the ladies’ club, the lady niners club, and a non-golfer.
 All members of the Commission shall be appointed by the Town Council and may be removed by the Town Council.
 Each of the eight (8) members shall serve for a term of three (3) years, ending each January, with appointments staggered so that replacement/reappointments take place for no more than two (2) or three (3) members each year.
 Vacancies shall be filled for any unexpired term by the Town Council.

 Upon establishment, the Commission shall elect a Chairman, a Vice Chairman, and a Secretary from its members to serve until its first annual meeting.
 Thereafter, each January, the Commission shall elect a Chairman and a Vice Chairman.
 At the first meeting of its first full year, a Secretary will be hired to record the minutes of the meetings of the Commission.
 The Commission shall schedule regular monthly meetings, which schedule shall be filed with the Town Clerk, designating the time and place thereof.
 The agenda and minutes of all Commission meetings will be filed with the Town Clerk on a timely basis, pursuant to Connecticut General Statutes.